haiiliin/pyqtribbon/docs/source/user.rst

 The RibbonScreenShotWindow Class
 --------------------------------

-The RibbonScreenShotWindow class is just for taking a screenshot of the window, the window will be closed 0.1s after it is shown.
+The :py:class:`~ribbon.tests.screenshotwindow.RibbonScreenShotWindow` class is just for taking a screenshot of the window, the window will be closed 0.1s after it is shown.
 It is just used for documenting the window.

-.. autoclass:: ribbon.tests.RibbonScreenShotWindow
+.. autoclass:: ribbon.tests.screenshotwindow.RibbonScreenShotWindow
     :members:

 Instantiate a Ribbon Bar